shorebirdtech/shorebird/TRUSTED_TESTERS.md

 During this trusted tester period, you will likely see several logs from the shorebird updater.
 These are for debugging in case you have trouble and will be removed/silenced in future iterations.

-Note: The first time you run `shorebird run` it will need to download the Shorebird engine into `Library/Application Support/shorebird/engines` directory within your project.
-This is about ~200mb in download (we can make it much smaller, just haven't yet) and can take several seconds depending on your internet connection.

 Example: